A neighborhood’s cryptocurrency mine: ‘Like a jet that never leaves’

 But for other locals, the mines offer economic opportunity.
 In the town of Marble, 15 miles away, the opening of one of the largest crypto mining facilities in the country was met by locals with a collective shrug.

 Built in the shell of a former denim mill, Austin-based Core Scientific’s mine operates day and night, but the computers and cooling systems are primarily enclosed.
-When asked for comment, Sofia Coon, a spokesman for Core Scientific, said the company “has no comment at this time.”
+When asked for comment, Sofia Coon, a spokesperson for Wachsman, a communications firm representing Core Scientific, said that the company “has no comment at this time.”

 For residents of this mix of double-wides and tidy ranch houses, the noise is not that different from that of the mill that turned out textiles in three busy shifts.
 Or the chipping mill where logs are processed a mile away.